Ireland's housing crisis: what the 2026 rental reforms change

 How policy created this

 These prices did not appear overnight.
-They are the product of a supply crisis that has been building for over a decade — one that successive governments have failed to solve.
+They are the product of a supply crisis that has been building for over a decade.

 Ireland built around 7,000 council houses a year in the 1970s.
 By 2015, that number had fallen to fewer than 500.
-Instead of building, governments outsourced social housing to the Housing Assistance Payment (HAP) scheme, which funnels public money to private landlords while creating nothing permanent.
-The state became the private rental market's biggest customer — and then wondered why rents kept climbing.
+Over the same period, social housing support shifted toward the Housing Assistance Payment (HAP) scheme, which subsidises rents in the private market rather than adding permanent public stock.
+The state is now one of the private rental market's biggest customers, which adds demand to an already supply-constrained market.

 After the crash, the National Asset Management Agency (NAMA) sold tens of thousands of residential units to international investment funds at deep discounts.
 From 2013, Real Estate Investment Trusts were offered a 0% corporation tax rate on rental income, inviting institutional investors to buy up housing stock at scale.
 The Help-to-Buy scheme, introduced as a demand-side subsidy into a supply-constrained market, did exactly what economists warned it would: inflate prices further.

-Meanwhile, development land sits hoarded.
-The Kenny Report recommended taxing it at agricultural value — in 1973.
+Meanwhile, much development land sits unused.
+The Kenny Report recommended taxing it at agricultural value back in 1973.
 Over fifty years later, that recommendation remains unimplemented.

 The human cost

-In January 2026, 17,112 people were living in emergency accommodation — an all-time record.
+In January 2026, 17,112 people were living in emergency accommodation, an all-time record.
 That includes 5,319 children across 2,555 families.
 Year on year, that is a 12% increase in total numbers and an 18% rise in homeless families.
-Behind every one of those figures is a person failed by a state that stopped building adequate housing and left the most vulnerable dependent on a private market designed to maximise returns.
+Behind every one of those figures is a person or a family without a home of their own.

 The National Youth Council of Ireland (NYCI) has tracked the wider toll.
 Three in five people under 25 are considering emigration, with almost one in three strongly considering leaving Ireland.
 Among 18 to 24 year olds, 82% say rising costs are negatively affecting them, and 84% agree the housing crisis hits their age group hardest.
 Over one in five young people have skipped meals because they cannot afford food.